s-michelmann/crm/README.md

 ## Dependencies

-Data for figure 2 can be found in:
+Data for figure 3 can be found in:
 Zada, Z., Nastase, S.A., Aubrey, B. et al. The “Podcast” ECoG dataset for modeling neural activity during natural language comprehension.
 Sci Data 12, 1135 (2025). https://doi.org/10.1038/s41597-025-05462-2

-Data for figure 3 are available from the authors of Reagh et al. on request:
+Data for figure 4 are available from the authors of Reagh et al. on request:
 Reagh, Z.M., Ranganath, C. Flexible reuse of cortico-hippocampal representations during encoding and recall of naturalistic events.
 Nat Commun 14, 1279 (2023). https://doi.org/10.1038/s41467-023-36805-5

+Data for figure 5 are available from the authors of Rosenblum et al. on request:
+Rosenblum, H.L., Kim, S.H., Stout, J.J., Klintsova, A.Y., Griffin A.L.
+Choice Behaviors and Prefrontal–Hippocampal Coupling Are Disrupted in a Rat Model of Fetal Alcohol Spectrum Disorders.
+J Neuroscience 45, 10 (2025). https://doi.org/10.1523/JNEUROSCI.1241-24.2025

 ShadedErrorBar is from:
 https://www.mathworks.com/matlabcentral/fileexchange/26311-raacampbell-shadederrorbar